-So, what can we expect to be the biggest #healthtrends for the New Year?
-From the rise of home workouts to calming your mind with sound, here’s our forecast of the health trends everyone will be investing in for 2020.
+So, what can we expect to be the biggest #healthtrends for the 2020's?
+From the rise of home workouts to calming your mind with sound, here’s our forecast of the health trends everyone will be investing in for their future.

 Plant based diets

-While there’s already been a rise in veganism and conscious meat eating over the past few years due to ethical and sustainable reasons, thanks to Netflix’s The Game Changers documentary, many people who are health and fitness orientated are beginning to switch to plant-based diets.
-Having previously believed that the best way to build and maintain muscle was through consuming meat proteins, many gym enthusiasts are now testing out the benefits of becoming plant-based.
+While there’s already been a rise in veganism and conscious meat eating over the past few years for ethical and sustainable reasons, Netflix’s The Game Changers documentary, has seen many health and fitness orientated people switch to plant-based diets.
+Having previously believed that the best way to build and maintain muscle was through consuming meat proteins, many gym enthusiasts are now testing out the benefits of going plant-based.

 Home DNA testing